geijinchan/geijinchan/README.md

 <!----------------------------------- About Section ------------------------------------>

 <h3>
-    <i>- I'm a Frontend Web Developer skilled in React, Redux, React Native, Node, Firebase and focuses on writing clean, elegant and efficient code.</i>
+    <i>- I'm a Data Scientist skilled in Machine Learning, Deep Learning, Generative AI, and Statistics, with a focus on applying these techniques to various projects.
+My work is documented on GitHub, showcasing my ability to implement efficient and innovative data-driven solutions.</i>
 </h3>